cfcgoncalves/goncalves/content/experience/professional.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
+  - title: PhD Candidate
+    company: University of Manchester
+    company_url: ''
+    location: Manchester, United Kingdom
+    date_start: '2017-09-01'
+    date_end: '2022-03-31'
+    description: Research on the feasibility of utilising heat pulses to restore dampened circadian oscillations in articular cartilage - investigated the molecular mechanisms behind the heat-mediated clock synchronisation and evaluated impacts on tissue homeostasis.
+    Collaborated with peers on lab tasks that required technical expertise and with writing papers.
+    Acted as final year project supervisor for two undergraduate students.
   - title: Graduate Teaching Assistant
     company: University of Manchester
     company_url: ''